Turbocharge your wedding edits with the help of AI

 Carol Harrold

-To apply that edit to the rest, I’ll select them all, making sure the edited version is selected first (indicated by the blue selection outline), and then choose Image > Adjustments > Sync Adjustments.
+To apply that edit to the rest, I’ll select them all, making sure the edited version is selected first (indicated by the selection outline), and then choose Image > Adjustments > Sync Adjustments.
 After a few minutes of processing, the other images are updated with the same edit.

 After syncing, the image series now features the lightened bride.